 W hen Albert Einstein died, his enigmatic brain became the subject of numerous studies.
 Against the physicist’s personal wish to avoid idolaters by having his body cremated, Yale-trained pathologist Dr. Thomas Harvey salvaged Einstein’s brain during the autopsy.
 Harvey and other researchers seized on the opportunity to identify a physical tell, perhaps an extraordinary prefrontal cortex, that might explain the physicist’s legendary mental capacity.

-Today, “Einstein” has become virtually synonymous with “genius” in the public imagination, but the case of Einstein’s brain demonstrates our tendency to treat geniuses, however respected, as unique anomalies.
-The consequences of this public fascination, along with the personal pressure to succeed that torments many geniuses in their lifetimes, are a few of the themes explored in The Queen’s Gambit, a new limited series written and directed by Scott Frank on Netflix.
-By evaluating the idolization of geniuses, as well as looking critically at how they are recognized and nurtured, we can better understand what the “genius” myth reveals about ourselves.
+Today, “Einstein” has become virtually synonymous with “genius” in the public imagination, but the case of Einstein’s brain demonstrates our tendency to treat geniuses, however respected, as sideshow freaks.
+The consequences of this public fascination, along with the personal pressure to succeed that torments geniuses in their lifetimes, are a few of the themes explored in The Queen’s Gambit, a new limited series from Netflix.
+By evaluating societal idolization of geniuses, as well as looking critically at how they are recognized and developed, we can better understand what the “genius” myth reveals about ourselves.

 Conception of Genius

 The promise, built into the word “genius,” is a tempting one: that a person could be born with such innate talent that, with a single “Eureka!,” they might unlock the Laws of Nature or compose The Marriage of Figaro.
-As complex as Einstein’s scientific breakthroughs were, our perception of him is one-dimensional.
-This conception of genius aligns with Western individualism, a cultural ideal tracing a person’s success to the singular qualities or abilities they possess.
-The genius myth suggests anyone lucky enough to win the genetic lottery could, by way of their own precocity and ingenuity, revolutionize an entire field.
+As complex as his scientific breakthroughs were, our perception of Einstein is one-dimensional.
+This conception of genius aligns with Western individualism, a cultural ideal tracing a person’s success to their personal abilities or ingenuity.
+The genius myth suggests anyone lucky enough to win the genetic lottery could, by way of their own precocity, revolutionize an entire field.

 Of course, this version of genius ignores a key reality: that a number of external factors influence the trajectory of genius figures, particularly privilege, and the opportunities and resources that go with it.
 Gender and racial achievement gaps in fields like physics and philosophy, in which “genius” is part of the job description, reflect these environmental factors.
-A familiar cycle ensues, in which lack of representation limits who seeks out these fields in the first place, let alone who achieves success.
+A familiar cycle ensues, in which lack of representation limits who seeks out and achieves success in these fields.

-With regard to Einstein and others, public fixation on the personal characteristics of the genius figure—whether high IQ or artistic vision—also deemphasizes the hard, often collaborative work contributing to their personal success.
-For instance, the idolization of Einstein overshadows the contributions of a number of his contemporaries, including Emmy Noether, a female mathematician recognized by Einstein himself as the “most significant mathematical genius thus far produced since the higher education of women began.”
+With regards to Einstein and others, public fixation on the personal characteristics of the genius figure—whether high IQ or artistic vision—also deemphasizes the hard, often collaborative work contributing to their personal success.
+For instance, the idolization of Albert Einstein overshadows the contributions of a number of his contemporaries, including Emmy Noether, a woman recognized by Einstein himself as the “most significant mathematical genius thus far produced since the higher education of women began.”

-Our recognition of genius is influenced by the same gender and racial biases that plague society at large, shaping our collective assumptions about who is, and who can be, a genius.
-As a result, our presumption of individual genius limits the fulfillment of human potential.
-Is it possible to expand our definition of genius, as well as our understanding of how someone becomes one, to better support collective success?
+Our recognition of genius is influenced by the same gender and racial biases that plague society at large, shaping our collective assumptions of who is, and who can be, a genius.
+As a result, our collective assumptions about “genius” limit the fulfillment of human potential.
+Is it possible to broaden our definition of genius, as well as our understanding of how someone becomes one, to better support collective success?

 Click to Read